What Makes Porsche 918 Spyder So Expensive?

 Chassis is still the best in business.

 When journalists got to test the Ford GT they were surprised by how taut the chassis was, like driving on the rails.
-Porsche designed a Carbon Fibre Monocoque that made for a super stiff chassis and mounted all the heavy stuff low down resulting in 43:57 weight distribution.
+Porsche developed a Carbon Fibre Monocoque, which resulted in a highly rigid chassis and a low-mounted weight distribution of 43:57.

-There is also a Double Wishbone front end and multilink link rear with adjustable dampners on each corner providing superb traction off the line, without any wheel spin.
+There is also a Double Wishbone front end and multilink link rear with adjustable dampers on each corner that give great traction off the line.

-The whole handling package also had the rear wheel steering alongside active aero.
+The entire handling setup also included rear wheel steering and active aero.

 Aside from a spoiler and a splitter, there were also air flaps cleverly hidden around headlights.
 Depending on the mode you have selected the aero bits went up increasing downforce or stayed recessed for Vmax attempts.
 Which FYI was over 211 mph.